Project Service Automation with Dynamics 365 in 2026: A Technical Deep Dive

 5. Efficiently Add Pricelist Items (Role Price):

-I’ll be straight with you, creating individual role prices for each resource can be tedious.
+I’ll be straight with you, creating individual role prices for each resource can be time-consuming.
 These role prices define what each role costs based on the resourcing unit and pricelist you’re using.

 Technical implementation options: